 In its latest version, imToken has completely redesigned the signing experience and implemented more robust measures to counter such scams.
 When you sign transactions of this kind, the system identifies them as "eth_sign" signatures and warns about the potential risks associated with the transaction.

-The imToken security team has your back – read their expert advice to protect your digital assets:
+The imToken security team has your back – read their expert advice to protect your tokens:

 - Remain vigilant about all requests demanding eth_sign signatures, particularly those from unknown or untrustworthy origins.
 If there's any suspicion about the authenticity or intent of the request, please refrain from signing it hastily.

 - Ensure the messages or transaction requests you sign originate from reliable sources, such as official websites, social media, or verified communication channels.
 Never trust unverified links, emails, or private messages.